 Maternal Machines: Design Speculations about Fantasies of Care

-A research project funded by the Wellcome Trust from 2024 to 2028
+A research project funded by the Wellcome Trust, 2024-2028

 ( grant ref.
 300080/Z/23/Z)